 Once you have your chicken cooked and the rest of the ingredients assembled, the process is easy!

 In a large deep skillet, add the olive oil and heat it over medium heat.
 Add the onions, and stir occasionally until they soften and start to turn golden brown.
 This will probably take a good 8-10 minutes.

 Once the onions are ready, add the shredded chicken (I just let the chicken cool and use my fingers to shred it apart), the toasted nuts if using, and all the spices.
 Stir to combine, and let the mixture cool a little before filling the sambosa.

 How to fill and fold sambosa:

 Lay out the sambosa wrapper flat.
-Place a heaped tbsp of filling in the bottom corner of the wrapper.
+Place a heaped tablespoon of filling in the bottom corner of the wrapper.
 Fold the sambosa wrapper up and over the filling in a triangle shape to the opposite side of the wrapper.
 Tuck in the filling to seal before flipping the wrapper again, up and over in another triangle shape.
 Keep flipping up, making triangles each time until you get to the top of the wrapper.

 Mix together the flour and water to form a glue, and use some under the edge flap of the sambosa, then tuck it in to the wrapped sambosa, pressing down to seal.
 The flour/water will act as glue so that the sambosa don’t come apart when frying.